konstantin89/drawing-guide/Environment/README.md

 ## Colors
 `Prime Color` is color that is not a combination of other colors.

-`Complimentry Colors` are colors that oppose each other on the color weel.
+`Complimentary Colors` are colors that oppose each other on the color wheel.
-For example: Green and Red are complimentry colors.
+For example: Green and Red are complimentary colors.
 ![](img/color_weel.JPG)

-### Light Shadow Contrust
+### Light Shadow Contrast
-`Light Shadow Contrust` is acheved in two ways:
+`Light Shadow Contrast` is achieved in two ways:
 1. Cool light + warm shadow.
 2. Warm light + cool shadow.

-This contrust is making the painting more alive and colorful.
+This contrast is making the painting more alive and colorful.
 ![](img/Cool+and+Warm+Example_2.jpg)

 #### Bush example